 Sexological Bodywork and Trauma

-Sexological bodywork may be useful in supporting people through other experiences which people sometimes also call trauma – for example, somatic symptoms such as numbness, loss of sensitivity, chronic tension or negative emotions associated with sexuality.
-A sexological bodyworker is a trauma-informed practitioner who can recognise the differences, and what is appropriate and useful to do in different situations.
+Sexological bodywork may be useful in supporting people through other experiences which people sometimes also call trauma – for example, somatic symptoms such as numbness, loss of sensitivity, chronic tension, or negative emotions associated with sexuality.
+A sexological bodyworker is a trauma-informed practitioner who can recognize the differences, and what is appropriate and useful to do in different situations.

 If you are interested in attending SB sessions, it is important you work through any trauma you may be experiencing first, and start practicing once you are in a place where you have developed awareness and choice.
 That is when you are able to ground yourself and create a sense of security when exposed to events that may have at one time triggered you.